singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

     .build(function (err) { if(err) console.log(err) })
 ```

-The above script follows the norm set before, except that we need to tell the templates which templating engine to use, rather than just add them with a `.use()` method like before.
+The above script follows the norm set before, except that we need to tell the templates which templating engine to use, rather than just add them one by one like before.
 This is done with the line: `.use(templates('handlebars'))`

 You might want to check the changes made to the dependency tree by running the `npm ls` command again.